 There also may be new and experimental treatments, or improvements in existing treatments.
 These are given in clinical trials.

-The aim of treatment, where possible, is to remove the tumour, slow its growth, or relieve symptoms by shrinking the tumour and swelling.
-Treatment cannot begin until the diagnosis is confirmed.
+The aim of treatment is to remove the tumour, slow its growth, or relieve symptoms by shrinking the tumour and swelling.

 Your choice of treatment will depend on:

 Surgery in the central and peripheral nervous system is called neurosurgery.
-In many cases, removing all or part of the tumour may allow you to lead an active life for some time.
-However, you may also have other treatments.
+In many cases, removing all or part of the tumour may allow you to fully recover and return to leading an active life.
+However, you may also have other treatments, including radiotherapy and chemotherapy.

 Some tumours can be removed by neurosurgery.
 This type of operation is called a gross total resection.
 In other cases, the surgeon may only be able to remove part of the tumour.
 This is called a partial resection or debulking.
 Partial removal may be because the tumour is widespread, near major blood vessels, or cannot be removed without damaging other important parts of the brain or spinal cord.
 A partial resection may improve your symptoms by reducing the pressure on your brain.